stevenpawley/Pyspatialml/README.md

 - Raster.loc[key] : provides key-based indexing based on the names of the RasterLayers, and always returns a RasterLayer object.
 Unlike a regular dict, a list or tuple of keys can be provided to return multiple layers.
 - Raster.iloc[int, list, tuple, slice] : provides integer-based indexing or slicing, and always returns a RasterLayer object, or list of RasterLayers.
-- Raster[key] : provides key-based indexing, but returns a new Raster object with the subsetted layers
+- Raster[key] : provides key-based indexing, but returns a new Raster object with the subsetted layers.
-- Raster.name : attribute names can be used directly, and always returns a single RasterLayer object
+- Raster.name : attribute names can be used directly, and always returns a single RasterLayer object.

 RasterLayer indexing which returns a RasterLayer:
 ```